isomerpages/mlaw-corp/news/others/_posts/2021-05-31-Commencement-of-Protection-from-Harassment-Court-on-1-June-2021.md

 {:start="11"}
 24. Apart from the amendments relating to the PHC and court processes, the remaining POHA amendments which strengthen protection for victims of harassment and related persons will come into force on 1 June 2021:
     <br>a.
-POs and EPOs will be extended to protect persons related to the victim, as these persons are often at risk of violence from the harasser as well.</br>
+POs and EPOs will be extended to protect persons related to the victim, as these persons are often at risk of violence from the harasser as well.
     <br>b.
 Interim relief will also be more permanent.
 EPOs will remain in effect until the PO hearing is concluded, unless it is successfully challenged.
-This means that pending disposal of the PO application, the victim will no longer have to renew the EPO every 28 days in order to ensure continued protection.</br>
+This means that pending disposal of the PO application, the victim will no longer have to renew the EPO every 28 days in order to ensure continued protection.
     <br>c.
 Additionally, it will be clarified that domestic exclusion orders (i.e. orders restraining the respondent from entering the applicant’s residence or parts of the residence) can be granted as part of a PO.
-This will ensure better protection for victims who may reside in the same residence as the harasser.</br>
+This will ensure better protection for victims who may reside in the same residence as the harasser.

 <i>B.	Mandatory Treatment Order (MTO)</i>